Hours, rest breaks and the working week

 Guide

 Unless the worker has an opt-out agreement, or an exemption applies, workers aged 18 years old or over cannot be forced to work for more than 48 hours a week on average.
-The average is calculated by adding up all the working time over the reference period.
+The average is calculated by adding all the working time over the reference period.
 Read more on exemptions for workers who choose their hours.

-Calculating average hours
+Calculating average working hours

 Workers' hours are usually calculated as an average over a reference period of 17 weeks.
 In this, you should make sure to include: